luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 [https://drive.google.com/open?id=1t1voebiZ42Bu7_3IEIWdZEURw9o3J7Cq](https://drive.google.com/open?id=1t1voebiZ42Bu7_3IEIWdZEURw9o3J7Cq)

-### Step 2: Annotate the images
+### Step 2: Annotate the Images to Generate Ground Truth

+In this step you will generate what is called 'ground truth data' by labeling the images.
-- to annotate the images use https://github.com/tzutalin/labelImg

-*Tip: use shortcuts (`w`: draw box, `d`: next file, `a`: previous file, etc.) to accelerate the annotation.*
+- You can either label the images yourself using [labelImg](https://github.com/tzutalin/labelImg) *Tip: use shortcuts (`w`: draw box, `d`: next file, `a`: previous file, etc.) to accelerate the annotation.*

+- Or you can use an image labeling service like [basic.ai](https://www.basic.ai/)

+We've done both.
+For quick prototyping and initial training we just label ourselves, as you can label a couple hundred images in an hour or so once you get good with the tool.

+Then as we refine and really want to dial-in a model, we use [basic.ai](https://www.basic.ai/) to get thousands of images labeled with ground truth.

-### Step 3: Organize the images for training
+### Step 3: Organize the Images for Training

+To train the network, you want to set aside some of the ground-truth images that can be used to evaluate the performance of the trainging run.
+That is to say, you don't want to use all of your dataset for training, as then you won't be able to effectively asses how training is running - as testing the network on the images it was trained on will not give you a realistic view of how the network will perform in the real world.

+To do so:
-- randomly select approximately 20% of your images and place them in a `test` folder together with the corresponding `.xml.` annotation files
+1. Randomly select approximately 20% of your images and place them in a `test` folder together with the corresponding `.xml.` annotation files.
-- place the remaining images in a `train` folder together with their annotations
+2. Place the remaining images in a `train` folder together with their annotations.
-- select a few extra images with no annotations to be used as an evaluation after the training is complete and place them in a `final_test_folder`
+3. Select a few extra images with no annotations to be used as an evaluation after the training is complete and place them in a `final_test_folder`
-- upload the three folders to your google drive
+4. Upload the three folders to your google drive

-### Step 4: Open the Colab Notebook for Custom Data
+### Step 4: Train a Network on Your Custom Data

-Follow the instructions in the notebook:
+With your dataset prepared and labeled, use the following Google Colab network to perform the training.

 [https://drive.google.com/open?id=1p1KEb37RS3h5HvjxSzcByeCmWdhdYBOD](https://drive.google.com/open?id=1p1KEb37RS3h5HvjxSzcByeCmWdhdYBOD)